J. R. Claeys: Career

-J.R.
-Claeys is the State Senator for the 24th District including all of Saline County and most of Dickinson County and the former State Representative for West Salina and Northwest Saline County, and was elected to the 69th District.
+Claeys served as the State Senator for the 24th District, which included all of Saline County and most of Dickinson County and the former State Representative for West Salina and Northwest Saline County, and was elected to the 69th District.
 He has worked as the president and CEO of the National Association of Government Contractors and as communications director of the National Small Business Association.

 He was the campaign manager for the 2018 campaign of Kris Kobach for Kansas governor and Wink Hartman for Kansas lieutenant governor.
 Kobach defeated Gov. Jeff Colyer in the Republican primary and lost to Democratic state Sen. Laura Kelly in the general election.